Snow River (New Zealand)

-The Snow River is a river in the Tasman Region of the South island of New Zealand.
+The Snow River is a river in the Tasman Region of the South Island of New Zealand.
 It rises at the western end of the Haupiri Range and flows northward before rounding the tip of Kill Devil Spur to join the Slate River.
-The Slate River is a tributary of the Aorere River, the major river of the northwestern Tasman region.
+The Slate is a tributary of the Aorere, the major river of the northwestern Tasman region.

+The Snow River is named for George Snow and one of his brothers (the source does not specify which brother).
+Snow was a goldminer and hotelier based in Collingwood.
+His grandson was the Olympic rower Darcy Hadfield.